dwillcox/job-run-scripts/make_hsi_plt_files.md

-# HSI Plotfiles Notes
+# HPSS Plotfiles Notes

-To make a list of plt files to get from hsi:
+To make a list of plt files to get from HPSS:

 - Gets you to HSI interface